| ivoa.ObsCore | Table Info | The IVOA-defined obscore table, containing generic metadata for

 in the *preview* column of both the *ts_ssa* and *ObsCore* tables. |

-| ogle.miras | Table Info |
+| ogle.miras | Table Info | Coordinates and variability parameters of all Long Period Variables

 The **Optical Gravitational Lensing Experiment (OGLE)** is a long-term photometric